The Hard Way (novel): Plot summary

-(As Lane's African operation had been drawing to an ignominious close, Lane engineered the death of the mercenary he'd had kill Ann by leaving him and a second mercenary to be captured and killed, contrary to the military's vow to "bring every man home.")
+As Lane's African operation had been drawing to an ignominious close, Lane engineered the death of the mercenary he'd had kill Anne by leaving him and a second mercenary to be captured and killed, contrary to the military's vow to bring every man home.
 The police find a body floating in the Hudson; everybody assumes it is the chauffeur Graham Taylor.
 The kidnappers don't call.
 It's assumed Kate and Jade are dead.

-Pauling has a Pentagon contact who tells Reacher that Ann's murderer, Knight, and a second mercenary, Hobart had suffered terribly in prison camp.
-Knight died, the other - Clay James Hobart- made it back to the States.

-Pauling and Reacher find Hobart living with his widowed sister (Dee Marie Graziano), whose door they break down, only to discover Hobart is near death after the prison camp torture: he's emaciated, toothless, a quadruple amputee, ill with malaria and tuberculosis.
-Dee Marie was the woman who visited Kate in the Hamptons, warning her about Lane.
+Pauling has a Pentagon contact who tells Reacher that Anne's murderer, Knight, and a second mercenary, Hobart had suffered terribly in prison camp.
+Knight died, the other Clay James Hobart made it back to the States.
+Pauling and Reacher find Hobart living with his widowed sister Dee Marie Graziano, whose door they break down, only to discover Hobart is near death after the prison camp torture: he's emaciated, toothless, a quadruple amputee, ill with malaria and tuberculosis.
+Dee Marie had visited Kate at the Lane house in the Hamptons, warning her about Lane.

 Lane, through his own channels, finds out Hobart survived; his men fan out searching hospitals - it's clear that Hobart, though innocent, is a loose end and will be killed if found.
 Pauling and Reacher rush to warn Hobart and Dee Marie to flee, but it's too late, Lane and his men are outside.
 Reacher heads them off and tells Lane that for $1 million he'll deliver the kidnapper's name the following day.
-He tells Pauling he'll use the money to pay her and to pay for a good clinic, rehab, and an apartment for Hobart.
+He tells Pauling he'll use the money to pay her and to pay for a good clinic, rehab, and living expenses for Hobart.

 They figure out that Graham Taylor, Kate and Jade's chauffeur when they were kidnapped, was the kidnapper.
 He concealed his English accent by faking mutism and hid the victims in his own apartment.
 He's now flown back to England so Reacher, Lane, and all the henchmen follow.